What Are The Different Types Of Accountants?

 A Certified Practicing Accountant has also completed both a bachelor’s degree and post-graduate study in accountancy.
 Similarly to CA members, they must complete 3 years of practical experience, whilst working closely with an approved mentor in order to develop their high level skills in accountancy.
 CPA members are also skilled in a wide variety of areas of accounting.

 A management accountant evaluates valuable accounting information for use in decision making and planning of a business.
 A management accountant can manage finances of the company such as funds, cost analysis and stock keeping.
 Think about whether you need help with your business management, they are normally used by businesses that are medium to large in size.

 In trouble with the law due to missing funds or discrepancies in your accounting?
 A forensic accountant is who you need.
 They work with individuals and companies that have allegedly committed crimes regarding their books, including tax evasion, fraud and embezzlement.

 Once you have recorded all of your financial transactions, a financial accountant comes along to translate this information into financial reports.
-They will then analyze the reports in order to provide you with advice regarding the financial planning of your business.
+They will then analyze the reports in order to provide you helpful advice regarding the financial planning of your business.
 External parties can also use these reports in order to assess the value of your business.

 A tax consultant helps you to make sense of your accounting information.
 They are used for the management of various aspects of your business.
 By analyzing your financial reports they can determine the profitability of your business, where your business is making and losing its money, help to generate forecasts, restructure your business, and more.
 Pretty useful right?

 This is just a brief look at some of the different types of accountants available to you.
 They are invaluable to the financial side of your business.
 You probably won’t need all of them, so pick and choose carefully!